Kotlin Code Smell 012 - Ripple Effect

 Conclusion

 There are multiple strategies to deal with legacy and coupled systems.
-We should deal with this problem before it explodes in our hands.
+It is essential to address this problem before it becomes unmanageable.

 More info